The way we run our business is probably a little unconventional.

 White Cheese Crystals: Lactic acid and calcium combine to create calcium lactate, which can form in to calcium lactate crystals.
 Tyrosine crystals form when proteins in the cheese are broken down during the aging process.

-What is a wash rind?
+What is a washed curd cheese?

 A type of cheese made by washing the rind during maturing.